 - supports a thematic conference for knowledge exchange hosted by McGill faculty.

-- funds a Global Health Scholar or a Global Health Grad.
+- funds a Global Health Scholar.

 - supports a participant from a low to middle-income country to attend the McGill Summer Institute in Infectious Diseases and Global Health